We use cookies to improve your browsing experience and provide meaningful content. Read our cookie policy. Accept

 M54 This product is covered by the claims of U.S. Patent Nos.
 7,704,713 and its foreign counterparts.

 The PicoPLEX Gold Single Cell DNA-Seq Kit is designed to generate high-quality DNA libraries from single cells for sequencing on Illumina platforms.
 The kit is based on innovative PicoPLEX technology and yields libraries with superior reproducibility from 1–5 mammalian cells or genome equivalents of gDNA as input, providing reliable results from challenging samples such as formalin-fixed single cells.
-Single index, dual index, and unique dual index kits are available and must be purchased separately.
+Single index and unique dual index kits are available and must be purchased separately.
 This product contains reagents for 24 reactions.

 The kit features a streamlined workflow consisting of four steps—from input to amplified NGS libraries—that can be completed in less than four hours.
 The kit uses high-fidelity enzymes and optimized primers and is suitable for accurate and reproducible profiling of copy number variants (CNVs), single-nucleotide variants (SNVs), indels, and other small structural variants.
 The kit is compatible with single cells and purified DNA from humans, animals, and bacteria, as well as single flow-sorted chromosomes.